kitao/pyxel/docs/README-abspath.md

 ### Create Pyxel Application

-After importing the Pyxel module in your Python script, specify the window size with the `init` function first, then start the Pyxel application with the `run` function.
+In your Python script, import the Pyxel module, specify the window size with the `init` function, and then start the Pyxel application with the `run` function.

 ```python
 import pyxel